RonghaiHe/notes_vitepress/docs/Math/Engineering_Methods/linear_algebra1.md

 In $\mathbb{R}^3$, for instance, the span of the set $\{(1,0,0), (0,1,0)\}$ consists of al vectors in $\mathbb{R}^3$ that have the form $a(1,0,0) + b(0,1,0) = (a,b,0)$ for some scalars $a$ and $b$.
 Thus the span of $\{(1,0,0), (0,1,  0)\}$ contains all the points in the xy-plane.
 In this case, the span of the set is a subspace of $\mathbb{R}^3$.
 This fact is true in general.

-:: danger Theorem 1.5(span and subspace)
+::: danger Theorem 1.5(span and subspace)
 - The span of any subset $S$ of a vector space $\mathsf{V}$ is a subspace of $\mathsf{V}$.
 - Any subspace of $\mathsf{V}$ that contains $S$ must also contain the span of $S$
 :::

-::: warning Definition(generate)
+::: warning Definition: generate
 A subset $S$ of a vector space $\mathsf{V}$ **generates** (or **spans**)$\mathsf{V}$ if $\operatorname{span}(S)=\mathsf{V}$.
 In this case, we also say that the vectors of $S$ generate (or span)$\mathsf{V}$.
 :::